THE BIRTH STORY

 [4] Moments

-Quick captures for photos, thoughts, or milestones, making memory keeping effortless.
+Quick captures for photos, thoughts, or milestones.

 [5] View Your Birth Story

-Focusing on making our designs ready for development, delivery, and evaluation metrics
+Focusing on making our designs ready for development, delivery, and evaluation

-We will focus on making our designs ready for development.
+We would focus on making our designs ready for development.
 Our next steps include refining modular components and documenting interactions and states.
 We would evaluate impact through metrics such as ease of use, engagement, and completeness of birth stories.

 Creating Across Perspectives